 External connections, materials and equipment for the various subsystems including platforms, ladders and foundations for the turbine/generator were provided.
 The boiler feedwater pump and RO water treatment building was erected and HVAC installed.
-Expansion joints, base grouting and all appurtenances were installed.
-All the piping was insulated.
 Electrical equipment such as transformers and the Siemens control module was installed.

 Cerrudo Services constructed a new ground up fire fighting facility at a remote, undisturbed forest location.
 This facility consists of slab-on-grade wood frame buildings including barracks quarters, office/administration facilities and an apparatus/shop building requiring a new utility infrastructure.